ibm-apiconnect/v2018-postmortem/README.md

 ## Instructions
 ### Kubernetes deployment:
+1. Make sure the **kubectl** command is installed.
-1. Make sure the **kubectl** command is installed and configured to the Kubernetes cluster.
+2. Make sure the **kubectl** is configured to the Kubernetes cluster.
 See following commands to complete this task.
 ```
 rm -fr $HOME/.kube
 mkdir -p $HOME/.kube